 EOG Resources (EOG) Stock Sinks As Market Gains: What You Should Know

-EOG Resources will be looking to display strength as it nears its next earnings release.
-On that day, EOG Resources is projected to report earnings of $2.92 per share, which would represent year-over-year growth of 80.25%.
-Our most recent consensus estimate is calling for quarterly revenue of $5.41 billion, up 46.39% from the year-ago period.
+Wall Street will be looking for positivity from EOG Resources as it approaches its next earnings report date.
+This is expected to be May 5, 2022.
+In that report, analysts expect EOG Resources to post earnings of $3.01 per share.
+This would mark year-over-year growth of 85.8%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.46 billion, up 47.76% from the year-ago period.

 Any recent changes to analyst estimates for EOG Resources should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 4.57% higher within the past month.
-EOG Resources is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.65% higher.
+EOG Resources is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note EOG Resources's current valuation metrics, including its Forward P/E ratio of 10.19.
-For comparison, its industry has an average Forward P/E of 6.71, which means EOG Resources is trading at a premium to the group.
+In terms of valuation, EOG Resources is currently trading at a Forward P/E ratio of 9.6.
+This represents a premium compared to its industry's average Forward P/E of 6.51.

-We can also see that EOG currently has a PEG ratio of 0.36.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Investors should also note that EOG has a PEG ratio of 0.34 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 The Oil and Gas - Exploration and Production - United States industry currently had an average PEG ratio of 0.32 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.